Mississippi Chicken

 This post may contain affiliate links.
 Please read the disclosure policy.

-This Mississippi Chicken is an offshoot of the ever-popular Mississippi Pot Roast.
 The concept is the same: slow-cooking the meat until tender with au jus and ranch mix, pepperoncini peppers and some butter.
-Then simply shred and serve!
+Once cooked, the meat is shredded before serving.

 Ingredients